| Written by Mark Buzinkay

 Level 3 - Warning of hazards: In case of an emergency, a transponder indicates the current position and the route to safety.

 These examples show that the safety, risk management and continuous operation of a mine are aligned.
 Wearable individual transponder systems not only save lives in case of an emergency, but prepare the organization for any eventuality, as drills are documented and comply with governmental, industry and international regulations.
-Mine operations can continue faster as reduced muster times mean work can be conduced closer to the scheduled blast time and resume more quickly after.
+Mine operations can continue faster as reduced muster times mean work can be conducted closer to the scheduled blast time and resume more quickly after.

 In all scenarios of underground mine safety, everyone involved in mine operations can rely on a digital, real-time reporting system.
 Operators have the responsibility to answer questions about the whereabouts of their missing workers in an emergency as well as to act in a safe manner during regular operations.